vedatunlu/php-fpm-image/README.md

 ### 2. Add configs and copy your project to the container that will be created

+Image has default configurations but you are free to use your own config files.
 Place your configuration files to your project.
-For example I placed my own configuration files inside "./deploy" folder.

-Copy your configuration files to the inside of the container that will be created after running Dockerfile.
+For example I placed my own configuration files inside "./deploy" folder and copy your configuration files to the container that will be created after running Dockerfile.

 ```
   COPY ./deploy/php/php-fpm.ini /usr/local/etc/php/php-99.ini